jacobmstein/cs1302-phased-list/README.md

       implement its actions.
    - [ ] Test, run `checkstyle`, and commit often while working on these methods.

+1. Final Run-through (Suggested Deadline: Friday, Mar 12th):
+   - [ ] Thoroughly test all of your methods on objects of both `ArrayStringList` and `LinkedStringList`.
+   - [ ] Remember to run `check1302` often and commit changes as you fix bugs.
+   - [ ] Your driver program does not need to be submitted.
+If you choose to submit it, you must make sure it compiles and passes the checkstyle audit.

 **We very much appreciate any and all feedback you might have for this section.**
 Please don't hesitate to send us a private piazza message with suggestions on how to make it better after you complete your project.